mingyang143/switcheo-problem-three/README.md

     formattedAmount={balance.formatted}
   />
 );`
    I removed the className prop as classes.row does not exist.
-   I also added a import for WalletRow
+I also added a import for WalletRow.

 9. Other minor syntax errors are fixed according to my interpretation of the code. eg. I changed `const rows = sortedBalances.map(
   (balance: FormattedWalletBalance, index: number) => {